rohit517/beginner_tutorials/README.md

 source devel/setup.bash
 roslaunch beginner_tutorials beginner_tutorial.launch record:=true
 ```
 This will record all the topics and store the bag file in the results folder.
+Press Ctrl+C to stop recording.

 ### Inspect bag file
 To inspect the bagfile created in the above step run the following commands